 NWACC Award Programs

-A component of NWACC's Instructional Technology program, the Award for Innovation in Educational Technologies recognizes instructional technologists (or technology teams) at NWACC member institutions who have
+A component of NWACC's Instructional Technology program, the Award for Innovation in Instructional Technologies recognizes instructional technologists (or technology teams) at NWACC member institutions who have

 displayed innovation in the design, development, and/or support of instructional technologies.

 The award program is designed to share proven strategies and inspire new ideas in the integration of information technology with teaching and learning.
-To facilitate this, recipients present their work and host a plenary session at the annual NWACC Instructional Technology Roundtable.
+To facilitate this, recipients present their work and host a plenary session at the annual NWACC Instructional Technology Roundtable (Nov 4-6, 2015).
 Winners receive a $500 cash award.

 2013: An Experiential Faculty Development Program on Blended Learning - Justina Brown, Marc Ravaris, John Farquhar, Andrew Blick, Maggie Barklind, and Peter Agras, Western Washington University